What Makes a Great JBA Entry?

 Whatever your chosen value or theme, the message that your work is trying to communicate will probably fall into a wider context or discussion.

-When our judging criteria looks for work to be reasoned, we are looking for an awareness of what came before in the discussion of your value: It could be that you have done a great deal of research into the issue you are exploring; or you have experienced something first-hand and are able to communicate how it feels; maybe you are on the fence but have thought deeply about your issue.
+When our judging criteria looks for work to be reasoned, we are looking for an awareness of what came before in the discussion of your values or idea: It could be that you have done a great deal of research into the issue you are exploring; or you have experienced something first-hand and are able to communicate how it feels; maybe you are on the fence but have thought deeply about your issue.
 All of these things happened before you created your entry, and represent the background to your discussion of your value or theme.
+When we ask for entries to be relevant we are looking for a theme which is meaningful or pertinent to current thinking; something that could potentially engage groups to explore new ways of looking at a subject which may divide people for example.

 Answering this question in your statement helps us to see your working; how your unique thoughts, experiences and skills helped you get to the end result, and what you want your work to achieve.
-This is what your supporting statement is for, so make the most of it!
+This is what your written rationale is for, so make the most of it!

 Is my entry compelling?
 Could it be more so?